Ostomy Odors

 Reply to xnine

 No. I don't use anything other than the double water rinse.
 The only time I notice any smell is when I empty or change the bag.
-With the former, it is not enoughg to stink up the room.
+With the former, it is not enough to stink up the room.
 Nowhere near what it was when I had a colon.
-Even the two times I have had leaks, they were in bed and the smell was sickly sweet and not so over-powering it used to be pre-Clostridioides difficile.
+Even the two times I have had leaks, they were in bed and the smell was sickly sweet and not so overpowering as it used to be pre-Clostridioides difficile.
 I've talked about this with my wife and she agrees that there is little issue with odors except during bag/appliance changes.
 And then only when she helps.

 Thanks! --Daniel

-Reply to delgrl525
+Reply to TerryLT

 Thanks, Terry.
-I eat a fair amount of odor producing foods and I can tell when I have.
+I eat a fair amount of odor-producing foods and I can tell when I have.
 However, it is not that big of a difference and nothing that lingers.
 My wife also has not noticed anything outside of when she helps with appliance changes or accidents.
 But, we do have separate bathrooms and I do frequently clean mine with a bleach cleaner.
 Bleach is about the only cleaner that will kill the Clostridioides difficile bacteria.
 Even without a colon, the C-diff bacteria is there, as it is in every other human, and I want nothing more to do with it.
 I am paranoid enough about it that it has taken me a while to feel comfortable emptying my bag without gloves. :-)

 --Daniel